oyanzhi/tp/docs/UserGuide.md

 Examples:

-* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567`
+* `edit 1 p/91234567 e/johndoe@example.com` Changes the first person’s phone number to `91234567`
-  and `johndoe@example.com` respectively.
+  and email to `johndoe@example.com` respectively.
-* `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 2 n/Betsy Crower t/` Changes the second person’s name to `Betsy Crower` and clears all existing tags.

 <br>